sperry04/montog/README.md

 # monitors block to match the IDs show in the About dialog, paying attention
 # to match the IDs with the positional alias names (left/center/right).
 #
-# Emojis are used in the arrangement names as iconography to make the menu
+# Emojis are used in the arrangement labels as iconography to make the menu
 # clearer when switching active monitors.

 # monitor aliases